neat/mutation

 Split a randomly chosen enabled connection and insert a hidden node.

 Use this helper when the controller wants a structural growth mutation that stays compatible with prior history.
-The important state change is not only the new hidden node inside one genome, but also the possible update to the controller's split-innovation table when this exact split has never been seen before.
+The important state change is not only the new hidden node inside one genome, but also the possible update to the controller's split-innovation table when this exact split event has never been seen before.

 Method steps (high-level):